Hey, great to be with you live from Ice Station EIB in far northern New Hampshire.

 And nobody quite knows why.

-I mean, if it's dangerous in there and they think there's something ready to to blow, why send a White House staffer in there?
+I mean, if it's dangerous in there and they think there's something ready to blow, why send a White House staffer in there?

-Uh, shouldn't you be sending the sniffer dogs?
+Shouldn't you be sending the sniffer dogs?

 But no, they sent in just regular White House staffers to cover the cameras with newspapers before everybody has been admitted.

-Uh or who uh may have done the same to the White House, or it may be that there's a suspicious package there, in which case it would be a serious breach because you have to get through not one but several layers of security to penetrate through to the White House briefing room.
+Or it may be that there's a suspicious package there, in which case it would be a serious breach because you have to get through not one but several layers of security to penetrate through to the White House briefing room.

-You can just do what they actually the IRA did this in the late phase of their campaign.
+You can just do what they actually, the IRA did this in the late phase of their campaign.

-They just make selective calls to uh London Underground and bring the entire transport system of London to a halt.
+They just make selective calls to London Underground and bring the entire transport system of London to a halt.

-They never succeeded in shutting down ten Downing Street or Buckingham Palace, but some guy has just shut down the United States Senate and the White House within the space of a couple of hours.
+They never succeeded in shutting down 10 Downing Street or Buckingham Palace, but some guy has just shut down the United States Senate and the White House within the space of a couple of hours.

-Uh so they get to live another day before anyone gets to throw those tough questions at him.
+The TSA hearing will not resume today, so they get to live another day before anyone gets to throw those tough questions at him.

 The big security state in this country is not working.